yenbuilds/my-operating-principles/yenbuilds-stragtactical-progress-measurement.md

-# Measuring Progress in the YenBuilds MSFS Platform
+# Measuring Progress in the Flight Sim Tools Platform

 YenBuilds is not a feature-driven product.
 It is a **compounding platform**.